Vivienzou/vivienzou/README.md

 vivienzou
 =========
-#This is a program to compute the sin, cos and tan based on 2 given sides by users
+#This is a program to compute the sin, cos and tan based on 2 given sides by users.
-#the code is here
+#the code is here:

 def f(a,b):